-When you want excellent protection for outdoor furnishings, wood oils typically make the best choice due to their durability and ability to beautifully withstand the elements.
+When you want excellent protection for outdoor furnishings while showcasing their natural beauty, wood oils typically make the best choice due to their durability and ability to withstand the elements.

-Numerous wood oils are on the market purporting to be the best oil for wood outdoor furniture, but which ones are really worth the hype?
+Numerous wood oils such as raw linseed oil, teak wood oil and natural oils are on the market purporting to be the best oil for wood outdoor furniture, but which ones are really worth the hype?

 The simple answer is that high-quality wood oils in a variety of formulations work great for your lawn and garden furniture, though some work better than others for specific purposes and climates.

-In this piece, we explore the pros and cons of these furniture oil options to help you find the solution that best suits your personal style and requirements of your outdoor space.
+In this piece, we explore the pros and cons of these wood oils to help you find the solution that best suits your personal style and requirements of your outdoor space.

 Benefits of Finishing Exterior Wood Furniture with Wood Oils